sysprog21/lab0-c/README.md

 Extra options can be recognized by make:
 * `VERBOSE`: control the build verbosity.
 If `VERBOSE=1`, echo eacho command in build process.
-* `SANITIER`: enable sanitizer(s) directed build.
+* `SANITIZER`: enable sanitizer(s) directed build.
 At the moment, AddressSanitizer is supported.

 ## Using qtest